ayush-1506/revgrad/README.md

 ### To do

 1. Add more advanced examples
+2. Matrix
-2. Higher order differentials
+3. Higher order differentials
-3. Python bindings (maybe)
+4. Python bindings (maybe)
-4. GPU
+5. GPU
-5. Optimize
+6. Optimize